|By Audrey Dutton, The Idaho Statesman|

 REVEALED IN COURT

 Many hours of witness testimony and hundreds of documents were sealed from the public because they were said to contain trade secrets.
-The U.S. Court of Appeals for the Ninth Circuit is now considering a lawsuit by Idaho news outlets to unseal evidence and trial proceedings.

 THE EFFECTS OF THIS RULING